-Understanding the interactions between sea ice, the surrounding ocean and the atmosphere is critical for accurate weather predictions and climate projections.
-Scientists are studying these interactions through measurements of sea ice extent, thickness, concentration, drift and snow thickness above the ice.
-Changes in these attributes significantly alter the ocean-atmosphere interaction, ocean circulation and the marine food web.
+Sea ice extent, thickness, concentration, drift and snow thickness above the ice are all important elements of global systems.
+Changes in these attributes can have wide reaching consequences.
+They can significantly alter the ocean-atmosphere interaction, ocean circulation and the marine food web.

 How is sea ice extent changing?

-Satellite measurements show the average annual sea ice extent in the Arctic has declined by 3.5–4.1% per decade since 1979, while summer extent has decreased by 9.4–13.6% per decade.
+Satellite measurements show the average annual sea ice extent in the Arctic has declined by 3.5% to 4.1% per decade since 1979.
+The summer extent has decreased by 9.4% to 13.6% per decade.

 What are the projections for the future?

-An ensemble of numerical climate models predicts that Antarctic sea ice area will reduce by a third by 2100.
+Numerical climate models predict that Antarctic sea ice area will reduce by a 3rd by the year 2100.
 Such reductions will be a result of feedback changes between the sea ice and oceanic and atmospheric circulation.
-Changes in sea ice seasonality (the timing of annual sea ice advance and retreat) are also expected, which will impact on the ecosystems of the Southern Ocean including its wildlife.
+Changes in the timing of annual sea ice advance and retreat (seasonality) are also expected.

 What is driving the changes in sea ice?